justnonamenoname/lifeticle/readme.txt

 Structurally, consciousness in the brain consists of:

-1) The functional part of the brain without perception/sensations/qualia/phenomenal consciousness
+1) The functional part of the brain without perception/s/qualia/phenomenal consciousness
 2) Phenomenal consciousness - the sum of qualia
-3) Qualia includes - the sensation of "self"
+3) Qualia includes - the sense of "self"
 4) The "lifeticle" - the real "self"

 Brain structural integrity in cryonics may potentially be secondary.